bgoonz/zumzi-chat-messenger/web/README.md

 - A web server with HTTPS and PHP support.
 We assume that your hostname is example.com and the backend is accessible via URL https://example.com/api.php over a **secure connection**
 - Camera and Microphone access.
 Please ensure you have set up camera and microphone devices and granted the required permissions in the browser

-You can try the [Mesibo Live Demo(Beta)](https://mesibo.com/livedemo) which is a fully functional, Zoom Like Video Conferencing app and also download the entire source code from [Github](https://github.com/mesibo/conferencing).

 ## Terminology